StuvaScript/project-starter/README.md

 Instructions:

-Create a new repository in Github.
+Create a new repository in Github.<br>
 Copy the new repo's SSH key.
 Open terminal, change directory to where you keep your project files.
 Git clone and paste the key.